 The most discussed and over-hyped trend in the switching industry is the notion of the "intelligent switch," according to O'Neill.
-Essentially, an intelligent switch fuels all storage management functionality, from provisioning and discovery to volume management, virtualization
+Essentially, an intelligent switch fuels all storage management functionality, from provisioning and discovery to volume management,

 , capacity planning and change management.
 It makes the storage switch the heart of your entire storage strategy.

 "This speaks to the ultimate dream of fabric-centric storage networking, and all of the major switching players have their version of an intelligent switch narrative that they are pushing," O'Neill said.